Daetheys/ProjetGenieLogiciel/README.md

 Be sure to read the documentation in the [./doc](./doc) folder.
 UML files give you an overview of the global stucture, whereas you can learn about performance in the [eponymous pdf](./doc/performances.pdf) (in French), and see detailed information about all modules, files, classes and functions in the [./doc/wiki](./doc/wiki) folder

 ## Running the tests
+NOTE : We've changed our import way just before the second released to make it simpler and more efficient.
+However it was obvious it would break all tests because of the old import structure!
+That's why we've pushed every changed in the engine BEFORE that to be sure everything will work perfectly even without tests until the release.
 To run the game: ```python init.py``` or ```python3 init.py```
 To run the auto tests : ```xvfb-run -a --server-args="-screen 0 1600x900x24" pytest```